Refugee-Learning-Accelerator/rla-course-central/challenge1/project.md

 ### Are there any parts of your code you'd like to highlight?

-As the chatbot was built using chatfuel, which enable users to build chatbots without writing codes, there is no code to provied.
+As the chatbot is built using chatfuel, which enables users to build chatbots without writing codes, there is no code to provied.
  [Also here is the url to the chatbot](https://www.facebook.com/Specialization-Decision-Making-Support-128588091187669/).